Nova7397/MudTracker3D/4_Machine_Learning/README.md

 # MudTracker3D
-Clay 3d printing extrusion monitoring and auto-calibration using Machine Learning
+Clay 3d printing extrusion monitoring and auto-calibration using Machine Learning.
+We use Attention 56 Network model for multi head classification task for our clay 3D printing parameter adjustments of layer height and extrusion amount.
+We implement a modified training method from 'https://github.com/cam-cambridge/caxton' for FDM Printing using Plastic.
+We modify the model to two heads based on two control parameters of LDM printing.
+We have limited ourselves to the most important parameters which we believe are responsible for quality control of clay 3D printing.
+The license use for the model can be found at https://github.com/cam-cambridge/caxton/blob/main/LICENSE

 ## Setup